TVP Polonia: Distribution

 TVP Polonia is available in many countries around the world via cable or satellite.
 It is also transmitted unencrypted from various satellites.

 Broadcasting via Astra 19.2°E started in 2005, but was ceased on 31 December 2014 due to economic reasons.

 The feeds of the network in the Americas were distributed by the Canadian company Spanski Enterprises, under a 25-year agreement that ran from 13 December 1994 to 14 December 2019.
 In 2016, the U.S. District Court for the District of Columbia found TVP guilty of copyright infringement, based on accusations by Spanski that TVP offered streaming episodes of its programmes without geoblocking on its domestic website—infringing the exclusive rights that had been licensed to Spanski and registered by them with the United States Copyright Office.
 The channel's feeds in the Americas ceased transmission on 14 December 2019.

 On 9 December 2011 TVP Polonia was added to terrestrial MUX3 in Poland, then removed on 19 July 2016 to free up some space for TVP Info HD.
 On 4 September 2020 TVP Polonia HD was added to DVB-T2 test multiplex (also known as MUX5).
 Unlike satellite broadcast, it is broadcasting there in 1080p50 (on the satellite, it is in 1080i).

-On July 17, 2021, TVP Polonia made its return to linear TV in the USA, on both Dish Network and Sling TV (on Sling it is also available with TVP Wilno).
+On 17 July 2021, TVP Polonia made its return to linear TV in the USA, on both Dish Network and Sling TV (on Sling it is also available with TVP Wilno).

 Logos and identities

+The first logo was an uppercase TVPOLONIA wordmark derived from the TVP logo of the time, with a Polish flag above.
+This was replaced on 31 March 1997 by a white-red gradient with the channel's name below.
+On 7 March 2003, when the channel was renamed TVP Polonia, the logo matched the uniform style adopted by all TVP channels, with red as its on-air color.
+Since 4 February 2020, the word POLONIA was enlarged and detached from the box.